CKalitin/ckalitin.github.io/_posts/2024-11-19-s-curve-examples.md

 ### <b>Historic Proof for S Curves</b>

+<b>FUTURE CHRIS!
+REWRITE THIS SECTION IT IS INCOMPREHENSIBLE TO THE UNPREPARED READER</b>

 ![Image description]({{site.url}}/assets/images/s-curve-examples/s-curve.png){: width="420" .align-center}

 An S curve is a function that describes the shape of the market share vs. time graphs of almost all technologies.
 These S-curves are characterized by an extremely slow start, where they are arbitrarily close to zero; an exponential growth phase; then followed by a levelling off where they asymptotically approach 100% market share.